$30,088.75 in-state $31,438.75 out-of-state

-This master's degree is designed for current practitioners in health department, community, school and worksite settings who are deeply concerned about human welfare and require the flexibility of an online program.
+Learn how to help improve the health and well-being of communities with a Master of Public Health in Health Promotion, Education, and Behavior Online from the University of South Carolina.
+This 100% online, asynchronous MPH program is designed for current practitioners in health departments, communities, schools, and worksite settings who are deeply concerned about human welfare and require the convenience and flexibility of an online program.

-- become a leader and advocate for change in organizations and in the environment to facilitate healthful practices
+- become leaders and advocates for change in organizations and in the environment to facilitate healthful practices

 - develop programs aimed at promoting good health at the personal, organizational and public policy levels